 Ascites happens when pressure builds up in the veins of your liver and it doesn’t work as it should.
 These two problems usually are caused by another condition -- cirrhosis, heart or kidney failure, cancer, or an infection.

-If he thinks you have ascites, your doctor will use a needle to remove fluid from your abdomen for testing.
+If they think you have ascites, the doctor will use a needle to remove fluid from your belly for testing.
 This procedure is called a paracentesis.
-It will help your doctor determine the cause of your condition, so it can be properly treated.
+It’ll help the doctor find out what’s causing your condition so they can treat it properly.

-In most cases of ascites, your doctor will refer you to a liver specialist, who may discuss a liver transplant.
+In most cases of ascites, the doctor will refer you to a liver specialist, who may discuss a liver transplant.

 Two of the most common diuretics are: